lf-/gankra.github.io/blah/fix-rust-pointers/index.md

 };
 ```

 Yes `~[idx]` is a bit wonky but it's *clear* and *concise* and that's the most important thing.
-Note that this is what you would have to do in today's Rust
+Note that this is what you would have to do in today's Rust:

 ```rust ,ignore
 let init = unsafe {